 Core Modules: You will have to pass all the designated core modules to achieve the associated award.
-If you fail either of the two core modules 'EV7132 Introduction to Sustainability and Adaptation' and 'EV7133 Introduction to Sustainability in Energy Provision and Demand Management' modules, you can resubmit within the limits set by UEL regulations, however, you will not be permitted to choose alternative modules.
+If you fail the two core 15-credit modules (EV7132 and EV7137), you can resubmit within the limits set by UEL regulations, however, you will not be permitted to choose an alternative module.
 If you fail a core module at the 4th attempt you will not be eligible for an award.